 An Alternative to Wiring Money

 P2P payments usually can be made from a linked bank account or directly from the P2P account for free.
+You may already use some of these services, such as PayPal and Venmo.

 Some providers do charge 2% or 3% to process payments drawn from a credit or debit card.